krepoli/CS-330/README.md

 # Your First C++ project

 This is your first programming project in C++!
-It will teach you the program's basic syntax through printing "Hello, World!"
+Through printing "Hello, World!" you will learn the program's basic syntax.

 Start by opening VS Code and creating a new .cpp file.